The calliope crashed to the ground....

 Recorded at 914 Sound Studio, New York City

-To be honest, this is a somewhat strange, but undoubtedly unique, album of folky (sort of) rock, with a muffled drum sound and verbose lyrics that gave only a few hints as to the megastar that Bruce Springsteen would become.
+So begins the very first track on the very first album by Bruce Springsteen.
+What had we here?
+A "new Dylan", some of the music media, not too convincingly, proclaimed.
+To be honest, this is a somewhat strange, but undoubtedly unique, album of folky (sort of) rock, with a muffled drum sound and those verbose, overblown lyrics that gave only a few hints as to the megastar that Bruce Springsteen would become.
 Released in 1973, after several years playing small venues in his home town of Asbury Park, New Jersey, this album gained little serious attention, either in the US or in the UK.
 The world was interested in Led Zeppelin and David Bowie.

 1. Blinded By The Light